ucsd-cse95-f19/ucsd-cse95-f19.github.io/index.md

 This course is part of the requirement for all new CSE tutors to complete their training.
 You will receive 2 credit hours that may count towards lower division CSE electives.
-Here are the expectations of all new CSE tutors.

 In CSE 95, you will learn and practice skills related to assisting with CSE courses as a tutor.
 This includes student-facing tasks like